Saṁyutta Nikāya 16.3

 ‘labhantu lābhakāmā, puññakāmā karontu puññānī’ti;

-‘May those who want material possessions get them, and may those who want merit make merits!’
+‘May those who want material things get them, and may those who want merit make merits!’

 yathāsakena lābhena attamano hoti sumano;